2020 U.S. Open Championship Futures Betting Prices

 US Open Top 20 Finish Odds

-Rory McIlroy enters the U.S. Open as a Top Five favorites to take home more hardware.
+Rory McIlroy enters the U.S. Open as a Top Five favourites to take home more hardware.
 Should he get the job done, it'll mark his 4th major title.
 Brooks Koepka, Dustin Johnson and Jon Rahm are also favoured by the bookies.

 Prior to Final Round action - Top 20 odds are now Top 10 lines: